SignalK/instrumentpanel/lib/help/help.md

 <a id="0"></a>
 **0. Introduction** [Back to menu](#menu)
 ___
-**Signal K InstrumentPanel** is implemented as a grid with draggable &amp; resizable widgets.
+**Signal K InstrumentPanel** is implemented as a grid with draggable &amp; resizable cells.
-Widgets are added dynamically: when the panel receives data it hasn't seen before a new cell is added to the at the bottom of the column.
+Each cell also called widget is in charge of displaying the value(s) of a Signal K path.
+When a new path is discovered, a new dedicated widget is created and attached to this path.
+It automatically becomes visible or not on the grid according to a configurable rule.
-For some data, like wind, there is a composite gauge that displays several items at the same time.
-Most individual data items are added as separate cells.
+For some data, like wind, there is a composite gauge that displays several items in the same time widget.
 The cells are grouped into three columns:
 - navigation
 - environment